spell-landon/uber-tutorial/README.md

 I wanted to mess around with some React Native, so I fould an Uber clone build on [Youtube](https://www.youtube.com/watch?v=bvn_HYpix6s) that walked through starting a React Native app, using Google Autocomplete, Tailwind CSS, and Redux.
 Super cool build and I can't wait to add additional functionality to further cement this new knowledge of React Native.

+## Installation
+After cloning down, run `expo start`.
+From here you can open a simulator (on MacOS, use `i` to open an iPhone simulator) to interact with the application.

 # Final Product Images

 ## Landing Page